allabux21/gwright99.github.io/openshift4/04-networking-basics.md

 To connect your development machine to an Openshift pod, use a command like: `# oc port-forward <PODNAME_HERE> 3306:3306`.
 This will forward port 3306 from the local development machines to port 3306 on the specified pod in OC (note: you must leave the terminal open and invoke commands from another window; closing the original terminal will close the conenction).

+### OCP Routes
+While Services allow for network access between pods inside an OpenShift instance, Routes provide network access to pods from applications outside the OpenShift instance.
+The Route connects connects a public-facing IP address and DNS host name to an internal-facing service IP.

 ### Fully Qualified Domain Name (FQDN)
 FQDNs work as follows: [hostname].[domain].[tld] e.g "mymail.somecollege.edu" or "smtp.example.com"